stallioninet/wppayportal/README.md

 ## Login / Register

 Login / register Wordpress users using email address and password or email address only.
+When a user registers, the plugin will verify the user's email address provide a link to submit registration details.

 ![Register](https://raw.githubusercontent.com/stimulussoft/wppayportal/master/img/registration.png)